-I’ll be making this milk tart ice cream throughout the festive season.
-It’s the perfect make-ahead dessert.
+Ice cream is the perfect make-ahead dessert.
 The combination of cinnamon ice cream and brandy-soaked fruit is lovely paired with a traditional steamed Christmas pud.
-For casual poolside entertaining, ice cream wafer- sandwiches are a real crowd-pleaser.
-For another easy summer dessert, you should try this Peppermint crisp ice cream pudding cake.
+For casual poolside entertaining, ice cream wafer- sandwiches will do the trick.
+You may also like this Peppermint crisp ice cream pudding cake.
 In the 6 years of blogging, it has been a winning recipe, made over, and over and over….

 1 vanilla bean, seeds scraped